Airports 3.0 is all set to revolutionize the future of Aviation Management

 An airport is expected to be one of the most seamless experiences in modern life.
 Another interesting point is the thought of a fleet of urban flying cars – rather than using helipads, there may be airports or terminals exclusively for such vehicles.
 Companies like Porsche and Volkswagen’s Italdesign Giugiaro collaboration with Airbus called “Pop.Up” have both been investing in the idea.
 Perhaps in the future, even space travel will become the norm, shrinking down the idea of individual launching pads in an airport for such services.

-Though the impact of the pandemic on the Aviation industry can’t be overstated, however, the above-mentioned steps by the government have given new hope to all the ambitious minds who plan to pursue an MBA in Aviation to elevate their career trajectory.
+Though the impact of the pandemic on the Aviation industry can’t be overstated, however, the above-mentioned steps by the government have given new hope to all the ambitious minds who plan to pursue an Post Graduate Program in Aviation to elevate their career trajectory.
 Being one of the leading universities, UPES CCE offers the best mentorship and career support for young graduates and working professionals who seek a successful career transition in the Indian Aviation industry.

 – Dr Nayhel Sharma